 Q: How did Julia’s stomach problems affect her daily life?

-Dennis Wong, YOR Health: Julia always felt uncomfortable and bloated.
+Dennis Wong: Julia always felt uncomfortable and bloated.
 She was chronically dehydrated since she did not drink water.
 Julia was extremely picky with her foods, and did not make very many healthy choices.
 Her doctor finally told her that she needed to eat more fruits and vegetables in order to regulate her digestive process.

 Jessica Haar was raised by single yet doting father, two uncles, and grandfather.
 Without a woman’s influence, Jessica grew up “eating like a man.”
 In college, Jessica continued her masculine dining approach by drinking lots of beer and eating entirely too much fast food.
 Here, Dennis Wong of YOR Health shares how Jessica went from 185 pounds to a size four in less than a year.